balaramsabat/Learning-Javascript/README.md

 - OOPs
 - Async JS and ES6

 For practice purpose please go through the **script.js** file.
 There you will find topic-wise all codes.
+Just you need to uncomment and test it.
 <p>If you have doubt on something, please reach out to me.</p>